County Durham Personal Injury Solicitors – No Win No Fee Claims

 - Surgical negligence.

-All of these can be reasons to make a claim against the County Durham and Darlington NHS foundation trust (in the case of claims against an NHS establishment).
-We have written a more thorough guide to medical negligence which can be found here.
+All of these can be reasons to claim the County Durham and Darlington NHS foundation trust (in the case of claims against an NHS establishment).
+We have written a more thorough guide to medical negligence, which can be found here.

-Medical negligence claims can be particularly complex and can take time to resolve so it is always worth beginning your claim as soon as possible.
-If you are unsure if you’ve got a valid claim for medical negligence then please call our team today for an assessment of your case.
+Medical negligence claims can be particularly complex and can take time to resolve, so it is always worth beginning your claim as soon as possible.
+If you are unsure if you’ve got a valid claim for medical negligence, then please call our Durham personal injury solicitors today for an assessment of your case.

 Accident at work claims in County Durham